vega/vega-embed/README.md

 ## Build Process

-To build `vega-embed.js` and view the test examples, you must have [Yarn 1](https://classic.yarnpkg.com/) installed.
+To build `vega-embed.js` and view the test examples, you must have npm installed.

-1. Run `yarn` in the Vega-Embed folder to install dependencies.
+1. Run `npm install` in the Vega-Embed folder to install dependencies.
-2. Run `yarn build`.
+2. Run `npm run build`.
 This will create `vega-embed.js` and the minified `vega-embed.min.js`.
-3. Run a local webserver with `yarn start` then point your web browser at the test page (e.g., `http://localhost:8000/test-vg.html`(Vega) or `http://localhost:8000/test-vl.html`(Vega-Lite)).
+3. Run a local webserver with `npm run start` then point your web browser at the test page (e.g., `http://localhost:8000/test-vg.html`(Vega) or `http://localhost:8000/test-vl.html`(Vega-Lite)).

 ## Publishing